NFL Power Rankings: The most interesting teams to watch in free agency, from 32 to 1

 Biggest need: Linebacker

-We’ll look back on the last few years of Colts moves and shake our heads at how they could have missed so many opportunities with a young (and cheap) Andrew Luck.
+We’ll look back on the past few years of Colts moves and shake our heads at how they missed so many opportunities with a young (and cheap) Andrew Luck.
 The “biggest need” category here could have been “everything but quarterback and receiver.”
 Linebacker gets the top spot because they could use help inside and outside, but cornerback, running back and offensive line still are issues.
 The good news is the NFL turns over quickly and the Colts aren’t stuck with a bad cap situation, so there’s a chance to improve rapidly.
 The new front office can’t afford more mistakes.

 7. Denver Broncos ($42.1 million)